coryshain/conlen/README.md

 Data are not distributed with this repository but can be downloaded from [OSF](https://osf.io/7pknb/).
 Once downloaded, all directories from OSF should be placed at the root of this repository.

-To protect participants' privacy, we only distribute preprocess fMRI data (the outputs of our SPM preprocessing pipeline).
+To protect participants' privacy, we only distribute preprocessed fMRI data (the outputs of our SPM preprocessing pipeline).
 For transparency, we have included our preprocessing scripts in the `matlab` directory of this repository.
 The script used to preprocess the raw fMRI is provided in `matlab/preprocessCONN.m`, and the script that extracted functionally localized timecourses by fROI is provided in `matlab/extract_ts.m`.